AMLS-PRG/AtomML-Course/module-5/README.md

 The workflow consists of the following steps:

 1. Preparing the Initial Configuration and Labeling
-2. Training MLPs Using a Multilayer Neural Network
+2. Training MLPs
+3. Error Analysis
 3. MD Simulations Driven by the MLP
 4. Analyzing the Trajectory from MD